zhangzhang88/wheel-spinner/README.md

       Select Home.
 Under *Project info*, copy the *Project number*.
 For example:
       *57344078235*.

+### Basic local mode (no Firebase) ###

+If you only need the wheel's core functionality and do not plan to connect to Firebase, set the value `BASIC_MODE=true` in `build/dev.env`.
+When this flag is enabled the application:

+* Skips loading Firebase SDKs and never requires credentials.
+* Disables cloud-dependent features such as Save, Open, Share, Twitter import, Google Sheets linking, and the admin console.
+* Continues to store the wheel you're editing in `localStorage`, so you can refresh the page without losing your progress.

+This mode is ideal for simple local kiosks or demos where authentication and remote persistence are not needed.

 ### Host the app on your local machine ###